-Superintendent Mary DeLai said: “Providing high-quality engaging, personalized instruction is central to our vision and mission in Wilmington Public Schools.
+Podcast host Dr. Anne-Marie Fiore says, “Providing high-quality engaging, personalized instruction is central to our vision and mission in the Wilmington Public Schools.
 Digital learning and technology integration are key to achieving our vision and critical to meeting the needs of diverse learners.
-We are so fortunate to have faculty and administrators who are leading the way not just in Wilmington but across the Commonwealth.”
+We are so fortunate to have teachers who are leading the way, here in Wilmington.”

 The Wilmington Public Schools is a high-performing district where all students are provided opportunities to learn through high-quality, rigorous curriculum and engaging, personalized instruction delivered in a safe, supportive, inclusive environment.
 All members of our school community work together to develop confident, empathetic, life-long learners and responsible citizens.
 Our students become innovative, creative, collaborative problem-solvers capable of making positive contributions to society.

 For more information, contact Anne-Marie Fiore at email@example.com or visit the official website: http://www.wpsk12.com